At a glance

 - Loss of coordination

-This can be caused by kidney disease, but kidney disease can also cause high blood pressure.
-Either way, high blood pressure is a serious disease which can lead to retinal detachment and blindness, seizures, stroke and coma.
+High blood pressure: This can be caused by kidney disease, but kidney disease can also cause high blood pressure.
+Either way, high blood pressure is a serious disease that can lead to retinal detachment and blindness, seizures, stroke and coma.
 Symptoms of high blood pressure are often lacking.
 If your cat has kidney disease or hyperthyroidism, he should have his blood pressure monitored regularly.

-As the kidneys fail, they lose their ability to excrete excess phosphate leading to levels increasing in the blood.
-As calcium bonds with phosphorous, when levels increase, calcium levels drop in the blood.
+High phosphorus (hyperphosphatemia): As the kidneys fail, they lose their ability to excrete excess phosphate leading to levels increasing in the blood.
+As calcium binds with phosphorous, when levels increase, calcium levels drop in the blood.
 So, while there are typically no symptoms associated with high phosphorous levels, your cat may display signs of hypocalcemia (see below).

-To compensate, the parathyroid gland secretes a parathyroid hormone which releases stored calcium in the bones.
-This calcium is what gives bones their strength.
+Weak bones: To compensate, the parathyroid gland secretes a parathyroid hormone that releases stored calcium in the bones.
+This calcium is what gives bones strength.
 So as levels of stored calcium drop, the bones become weaker and more prone to breaking.

 - Muscle weakness and pain